bkase/jsonschema-to-dhall/README.md

 ## Status

-With (minor) tweaks to the input `schema.json` and a small patch-file to fix one issue in the codegen, the command step, and therefore all of it's dependencies, are working.
+With (minor) tweaks to the input `schema.json` and a small patch-file to fix one issue in the codegen, the command/trigger/nestedCommand steps, and all of their dependencies, are working.

-See `out/` directory for generated Dhall, `out/definitions/commandStep/Type` is the command step.
+See `out/` directory for generated Dhall, everything referenced in `out/top_level/Type` is working.

+Reference the "raw" URL for `out/top_level/Type` to use in your Dhall code.